o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-type-sphere.md

 ---
-description: ' Use the Sphere emitter in the &ALYlong; &particle-editor; to spawn particles along the shapes axial coordinate system and create complex spherical effects. '
+description: ' Use the Sphere emitter in the Amazon Lumberyard Particle Editor to spawn particles along the shapes axial coordinate system and create complex spherical effects. '
 title: Sphere Emitter (CPU and GPU)